Beyond Trotterization: Variational Product Formulas for Quantum Simulation: Analytic calculations of the traces

-As we discussed in section \ref{sec:approx_analytic_vars}, we derived analytic expressions of the variational parameters for our ansatzs which are expressed in terms of traces of powers of $A$ and $B$.
+Static traces appeared in the equations of motion (see Appendix \ref{app:EOM}) as well as in the approximate analytic expressions of the variational parameters derived in sections \ref{sec:approx_analytic_vars_AB} and \ref{sec:approx_analytic_vars_ABC}.
 In this section, we will derive analytic expressions for those traces for the Ising model and the XXZ model with NNN interaction.
 The idea is based on two facts.
 First, A spin operator at site $j$ can be expressed as tensor product

 where $\alpha=x,y,z$ and $\sigma^\alpha$ is the $2\times2$ Pauli matrix.
 The other identity we will use the following

 For the transverse field Ising model, we have $A=\frac{J}{4}\sum_{j=1}\sigma_j^z\sigma_{j+1}^z+\frac{h_z}{2}\sum_{j=1}^N\sigma_j^z$ and $B=\frac{h_x}{2}\sum_{j=1}^N\sigma_j^x$.
 First, one can easily see that $\mathrm{Tr}[AB]=0$.
 Next, let's look at the expressions of $A^2$ and $B^2$